-Lagoa’s charming old town of cobbled streets and whitewashed houses are spotted with flower-covered lampposts.
+Lagoa’s charming Old Town of cobbled streets and whitewashed houses is dotted with flower-covered lampposts.

-The main square houses the main parish church.

-The church was rebuilt following the devastating earthquake of 1755, but still retains its 16th century Manueline door, and houses some beautiful 17th and 18th Century religious artefacts.
+The main square houses the parish church, which was rebuilt following the devastating earthquake of 1755, but still retains its 16th century Manueline door, and houses some magnificent 17th and 18th century religious artifacts.

 Another building of significant historical interest is the former Convent of Saint Joseph, which now serves as a cultural centre.

 It is the historical landmark of Lagoa.
-Inside is a turn-box door, which was in previous times used to pass unwanted babies to the nuns.
+Inside is a turn-box door, which in previous times was used to pass “unwanted” babies to the nuns.

-In the heart of the old town, a weekly flea market consists of numerous stalls in the cobbled streets.
+In the heart of the Old Town, a weekly flea market consists of numerous stalls in the cobbled streets.

 At the end of each month, the town also holds an indoor antiques market.

-The Adega Co-operative is the last remaining wine co-operative in the Algarve.
-It employs around a dozen people and produces 60 per cent of the regions wine from its 90 members.
+The Adega Cooperative is the last remaining wine cooperative in the Algarve.
+It employs around a dozen people and produces 60 per cent of the region’s wine from its 90 members.

 The unique building housing the winery is also home to the Arte Algarve art exhibition.

-Annual Fatacil craft fair
+Annual Fatacil Craft Fair

 Many small carts around the fair allow you to sample foods, and in the equestrian area you can see the Lusitano horses and their riders perform impressive dressage.

-Places to visit
+Places to Visit

-The pretty coastal village of Carvoeiro is also within easy reach, as is the dramatic rocky coastal point, Algar Seco.
+The pretty coastal village of Carvoeiro is also within easy reach, as is the dramatic rocky coastal point Algar Seco.

 The nearest beach is directly south of Lagoa at Carvoeiro.

-It’s worth taking a boat trip from Carvoeiro to see the caves at Benagil.
+It is also definitely worth taking a boat trip from Carvoeiro to see the caves at Benagil.

-Slide and Splash water park
+Slide and Splash Water Park

 The popular Slide and Splash water park is a 12-minute drive from Lagoa.

-This seasonal water park has a plethora of slides, pools and rides, as well as live falconry, reptile and tropical bird shows.
+This seasonal park has a plethora of slides, pools and rides, as well as live falconry, reptile and tropical bird shows.